-The permissible vertical still water bending moments in flooded condition $M{\text{sw-f}}$ at any longitudinal position are to envelop:
+The permissible vertical still water bending moments in flooded condition M{sw-f} at any longitudinal position are to envelop:

-- The most severe still water bending moments, in hogging and sagging conditions, respectively, for the intact and flooded seagoing loading conditions defined in Ch 4, Sec 8. - The most severe still water bending moments for the intact and flooded seagoing loading conditions defined in the loading manual. - The permissible still water bending moment defined in [2.2.2] increased by 10%.
+- The most severe still water bending moments, in hogging and sagging conditions, respectively, for the intact and flooded seagoing loading conditions defined in Ch 4, Sec 8.
+Loading conditions encountered during ballast water exchange need not to be considered for the flooded condition. - The most severe still water bending moments for the intact and flooded seagoing loading conditions defined in the loading manual. - The permissible still water bending moment defined in [2.2.2] increased by 10%.